RomanSonnik/Notepad_Roman/README.md

 Main functions:
   * Cool UI
   * UI language adoptation.
-  * Works alomost like windows notepad.
+  * Works almost like windows notepad.

 Run only using main.py and run as project, not single file.